m0dusX/6_password_strength/README.md

 Place password_strength.py & blacklist.txt somewhere.
 Then run command line, go to folder in which you moved script and execute it with one parameter containing path to text file with bad passwords.

-Example of script launch on Linux, Python 3.5:
+Example of script usage on Linux, Python 3.5:

 ```#!bash